 2. If you haven't bought a ticket yet, do it now.

 Save up to $20 when you buy your ticket online in advance.
 Buy your ticket here

 Lake Tahoe is a popular 4th of July destination!
 Get to the mountain early to avoid holiday traffic and get the most out of your day on the hill.
 Lifts open at 8am.

-Not only does this help with traffic reduction and mitigating carbon emission, carpooling also helps to ensure that you will get a spot, as we have filled up on 4th of July in the past.
+Not only does this help with traffic reduction and lowering carbon emission, carpooling also helps to ensure that you will get a spot, as we have filled up on 4th of July in the past.
 Our A Lot is a first-come, first-serve carpool parking lot for those who are very prompt.

-5. Consider biking to Squaw or to Tahoe City for the fireworks.
+5. Consider biking to and from Squaw

 The bike path from Tahoe City along the Truckee River is an awesome method of summer transportation that, again, will help with traffic reduction.
 If you don't want to bike home, you can take advantage of the TART bus, which stops at Squaw Valley every half hour.
 On 4th of July, you can take the bike path directly to Tahoe City to watch the fireworks instead of driving, too.

 Upper Mountain at Squaw Valley is located 8,000 feet above sea level, and the July sun can be strong.
 Bring a reusable water bottle and fill up at one of our many water fountains at Gold Coast and in the Village.

 The California sun is strong in July, especially on the upper mountain.
 Be sure to bring plenty of sunscreen and your goggles or sunglasses.

 Snow tends to be sticky this time of year and you will want the extra layer of wax to help you maintain speed.